Martin Ross

 About Presentations

-Martin's four nature photography presentations described below are available for booking.
-Since he is based in Cranbrook, BC, it is usually most convenient for these presentations to be delivered online.
-However, with some advance planning, in-person presentations can often be arranged, especially in the Lower Mainland and the interior of BC and in Alberta.
-Martin's upbeat presentations include "something for everyone" and are enjoyed by photographers of all skill levels.
-Typically, each presentation is organized as beads of instructional information strung together by an engaging storyline .
+His four nature photography presentations described below are available for booking.
+Since he is based in Cranbrook, BC, it is usually most convenient for these talks to be delivered online.
+However, with some advance planning, in-person presentations can often be arranged, especially in the Vancouver area, the interior of BC, and in Alberta.

 What Others Say About Recent Presentations

-Martin is an engaging and personable presenter and the discussion and conversation arising from the presentation was as enjoyable as the talk itself.
-Thank you, Martin, it was a great evening! -Sunshine Coast Camera Club June, 2025
+Martin is an engaging and personable presenter and the discussion and conversation afterward was as enjoyable as the talk itself.
+(Sunshine Coast Camera Club (June, 2025)

-Martin's presentation was just what we needed to inspire us to get out there and try some of those techniques that he has so successfully mastered.
-I'd recommend this program to any photography group regardless of their level of expertise! -Vernon Camera Club February, 2025
+The presentation was just what we needed to inspire us to get out there and try some of those techniques that Martin has so successfully mastered.
+Vernon Camera Club (February, 2025)

 Available Presentations